Skip to main content

 • Clearly outline the scope of audit services in engagement terms.

 Claims often arise from allegations that accountants should have advised clients to restructure their business entities for tax advantages.
-It’s crucial to assess whether such advice falls within the engagement terms, and accountants should consider the client's hypothetical actions if such advice was given.
+It’s crucial to assess whether such advice falls within the engagement terms.
+Accountants should also consider the client's potential actions if that advice were given.

 Steps to mitigate risk: